It is an essential body region located in the thorax, in the upper part of the chest, and between the breastbone and the spine.

-These lymph nodes could, in turn, be related to an underlying cancer.
+These lymph nodes could, in turn, be related to underlying cancer.

-The term malignant lymph nodes refers to lymph nodes that are cancerous.
+The term malignant lymph nodes refer to cancerous lymph nodes.

-This can occur due to cancers that primarily affect the lymphatic system, such as lymphomas, as well as cancers that spread to the lymph nodes.
+This can occur due to cancers that primarily affect the lymphatic system, such as lymphomas and cancers that spread to the lymph nodes.

 In addition to cancers such as lymphoma, which are not uncommonly found in these nodes, cancers such as lung cancer can spread to the lymph nodes in the mediastinum.

 Germ cell tumors (such as teratomas) and retrosternal (behind the sternum) thyroid masses and dermoid cysts occur in the mediastinum.

 Common anterior mediastinal tumors are germ cell tumors (tumors that originate in cells similar to testicular or ovarian cells but are abnormally located in the chest).